 Aloe has a long history as a medicinal plant—including use in traditional Chinese herbal medicine, which is over 2,000 years old!
 In Chinese herbal medicine, aloe is an herb used to address constipation and parasitic infection.

 Scientists at Beijing University of Chinese Medicine note that the purging nature of aloe—which relieves constipation—comes from gut bacteria that metabolize plant chemicals found specifically in aloe vera.

 According to Chinese herbal medicine, aloe has a cold and bitter nature, allowing it to drain fire and unblock stool.
 Because of its cold nature, aloe addresses constipation associated with heat.

 Signs of heat include:

-Luckily, aloe blends perfectly in your daily Blast and can be harvested from the plant itself.
+Luckily, aloe blends perfectly in your daily smoothie and can be harvested from the plant itself.
 Slice an aloe leaf in half vertically down the side and slice out the gel carefully using a sharp knife.
 Start with just about an inch’s worth of gel, since it can upset the stomach if too much is used.
 And remember, edible aloe vera is different than the bottled gel you buy to soothe a sunburn.
 If you can't find a whole aloe leaf, look for natural, no sugar added aloe vera juice.